How to interact with the data in VR

 Tip

-2. Thumbstick (secondary hand): it can be used to undo/redo a painting action (when in paint mode) by moving left (to undo) and right (to redo after undoing).
+2. Thumbstick (secondary hand): It can be used to undo/redo a painting action (when in paint mode) by moving left (to undo) and right (to redo after undoing).

-3. Menu button: this should NOT be pressed, it is a Oculus function unrelated to our software
+3. Menu button: This should NOT be pressed, it is a Oculus function unrelated to our software

 4. Grip button: For navigation.
-Hold button down with one hand, this ‘grabs’ the cube, and you can move it around with hand/arm motion; press grip button on both hands to zoom in and out (arm motion in/out along horizontal axis), and rotation (hand/arm motion that is a scissor motion).
+Hold the button down with one hand, this ‘grabs’ the cube, and you can move it around with hand/arm motion

-6. “X” or “A” button: it activates the seclection option.
+7. “X” or “A” button: It activates the selection option.
 Use this to create a box around a region (e.g. a source) of choice.
 How to use this: you reach your hand behind and upward of the object (in 3D), press and hold button as you drag it across and down the source, creating a box within which your regiond of interest should be.
 After you have selected the source, you can crop the box using either a voice command “Crop Selection” or the Crop button in the Quick Menu.
 If the primary hand is set to be the left hand then the reference button is the “X” button; if the primary hand is set to be the right hand then the reference button is the “A” button.

-• once a menu is active a laser pointer will be visible.
+• Once a menu is active a laser pointer will be visible.
 The trigger can then be used to select options on menus.

 Voice commands